marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 {% endhighlight %}

 # Conclusion
 This article extended the "startevent" application proposed in the previous article by adding access to the database and monitoring.
-The final purpose was to show the potential offered by quarkus with the aim of releasing the application in kubernetes.
+The final purpose was to show the potential offered by quarkus with the aim of releasing the application in Kubernetes.
 In conclusion, also from this experience it emerges that Quarkus provides excellent support to the needs of the cloud and thanks to its extensions it allows to solve the problems of database access and monitoring with extreme ease.
 What emerges is that Quarkus is the result of the expertise, ideas and experience of the community that maintains and develops it.
 By leveraging the open source ecosystem, you can create applications that integrate easily with other systems and help release value.

 # Resources